AI-Driven Robotics for Optics

-Here, we address this critical gap by introducing OptoMate—an AI-driven robotics platform for free-space optics (Figure~\ref{fig:figure1}).
-OptoMate aims to automate the three fundamental stages of an optical experiment: (1) the design of optical setups, (2) the physical assembly and fine alignment of components, and (3) the execution of measurements.
+Here, we address this critical gap by introducing the first AI-driven robotics platform for free-space optics (Figure~\ref{fig:figure1}) where we aim to automate the three fundamental stages of an optical experiment: (1) design, (2) physical assembly and fine alignment, and (3) execution of measurements.
 At the design stage, we employ fine-tuned large language models (LLMs) that interpret user-specified goals and generate valid optical setups within the physical constraints of the laboratory environment.
-These LLM-generated setups are translated into robot control code using a second LLM-based agent.
-A robotic arm equipped with a computer vision system then performs pick-and-place operations with sub-millimeter precision, followed by fine alignment using a robot-deployable tool.
-In the final stage, we demonstrate a range of automated measurements commonly performed in optics—including beam characterization, polarization mapping, and transmission spectroscopy.
+These LLM-generated setups are then translated into robot control code using a second LLM-based agent.
+A robotic arm equipped with a computer vision system performs pick-and-place operations with sub-millimeter precision, followed by fine alignment using a purpose-built robot-deployable tool.
+In the final stage, we demonstrate a range of automated measurements commonly performed in optics laboratories, including beam characterization, polarization mapping, transmission spectroscopy, and real-space setup optimization.